- 18 Dec 2024

 WebART checks report on the basic availability of their target application.
 They also report on and record several performance metrics (any of which can have a threshold check configured for it, just like a device).

-Each WebART check can be configured to access their target web application either locally (from the Netreo install location) or remotely (by selecting from a variety of Netreo cloud reflectors located around the world).
-Using a remote reflector is a good way to get an idea of how your application is performing for users in that region.
+Each WebART check can be configured to access their target web application either locally (from the Netreo install location) or remotely (by selecting a deployed service engine).

 When a WebART check is executed, the first thing that happens is that the check’s built-in synthetic browser attempts to load the application (this process performs the availability check).
 If the application is unresponsive or returns an error code, the check stops, and an alarm is generated (the timeout for a WebART check is 10 seconds and cannot be changed).
 If the application responds properly, the various synthetic check steps are carried out, and their response times are measured and recorded.